Analyzing text data in a spreadsheet is a nightmare. It’s time-consuming and monotonous, not to mention expensive.

 Want to do the same with an extractor?
 Follow this guide.

-Doing market research is a crucial activity for any business.
+Doing market research is crucial for any business.
 Would you like to know more about your target audience?
 Is spotting a new business opportunity one of your objectives?
 It’s particularly useful to get insights on problematic areas and to identify unaddressed customer needs.

 One way of applying machine learning to this process is to examine product reviews, social media comments, articles, or survey responses that you’ve collected in a spreadsheet.
 Using an extractor for keyword analysis, for example, can save you a lot of time and effort when taking a look at these texts.
 It’s a lot faster than reading every review yourself and you won’t have to spend hours creating filters or complex formulas in spreadsheets to examine your data.
 Instead, this keyword extractor will organize all the information with simple, easy-to-read tags.